ProxyFoo/ProxyFoo.github.io/docs/overview/index.md

 Safe proxies allow for null safe implementation of a subject interface.
 They implement a subject interface in multiple ways.
 In the case of a null, there is no real subject, and the each method will return a default value.
 When there is a real subject, the methods are delegating accordingly, and return values checked for null and a safe proxy will be applied when necessary.

+###Intercept Proxy

+Intercept proxies allow interfaces to be intercepted.
+They intercept a subject interface for the proxy type and can execute code before and after calling the original method.
+The original method may also be bypassed.

 ##Design Principles

 ###Consistency